 dog that may lead to skin inflammation.
 Grooming during shedding

-encourages growth of new coat, so brush especially after physical
+encourages the growth of new coat, so comb especially after physical

-should be trimmed every month, especially if your dog has a hard
+should be trimmed every month, especially if your dog finds walking

 hygiene is maintained by using dog toothpaste and toothbrush with

 damp cotton cloth is used to remove mucus from your dog's eyes and a

 coarse rag is appropriate in cleaning your pet's face.